Information for Managers and Administrators

 Some of these changes may take several months to process due to dependencies.
 We will also be working closely with REF experts in Research Strategy and Innovation Office to ensure that the correct criteria are applied.

-A blank reporting template is available for information.
-If you are interested in the Open Access status for your unit please contact your Dean of Research or email us at email@example.com
+If you are interested in the Open Access status for your unit please contact your Dean of Research or Head of College Research Administration or email us at firstname.lastname@example.org

-Article Processing Charges (APC's) are upfront fees paid to a publisher to allow immediate open access to journal articles.
-If you are paying such fees from an existing research grant or other source please use account code 6162.
+Article Processing Charges (APCs) are upfront fees paid to a publisher to allow immediate open access to journal articles on behalf of the author.
+If you are paying for an Open Access publication charged from an existing research grant or other source please use Product Code LIB14 (Account code 6162).

-This will allow the University to identify APCs separately from other account codes and it will facilitate management of the Open Access funding granted to the University and allow us to quantify how much money across the University is spent on APCs.
+This will allow the University to identify Open Access publication charges separately from other account codes.
+It will facilitate management of the Open Access funding granted to the University and allow us to quantify overall expenditure on open access.